Hamas And Islamic Jihad Reach Ceasefire With Israel

 Israel Prime Minister Benjamin Netanyahu’s office offered no comment in light of the ceasefire agreement.

-The chief of Israel’s aerial defense command, Tzvika Haimovic, reported to CNN that the country’s Iron Dome aerial defense system intercepted at least 20 projectiles, leaving others to land in open areas.
+Tzvika Haimovic, the chief of Israel’s aerial defense command, reported to CNN that the country’s Iron Dome aerial defense system intercepted at least 20 projectiles, leaving others to land in open areas.
 In return, the Israeli military claims to have “targeted dozens of military sites in four Hamas military compounds in Gaza, including two Hamas tunnels, weapon depots, training facilities and command centers.”

 Israeli police reported bombs exploding in four different sites near the Gaza perimeter, sending bomb disposal experts to these various locations.
 In one of those sites, three Israeli citizens suffered from shrapnel wounds after a rocket landed on their house in Sderot.
 Israel medical services spokesperson Zaki Heller reported that the family’s wounds were not serious.

-On Friday, over 220 Palestinian protestors were injured when “the Israeli military used live fire and tear gas on protesters,” and only 2 fatalities have been reported.
-The two Palestinian men that died were f15-year-old Othman Hellas and 20-year-old Mohamed Shorab.
+On Friday, over 220 Palestinian protestors were injured when “the Israeli military used live fire and tear gas on protesters,” and only two fatalities have been reported.
+The two Palestinian men that died were 15-year-old Othman Hellas and 20-year-old Mohamed Shorab.
 The Israel Defense Forces claim that protestors threw explosive devices at the Gaza border fence, injuring an Israeli officer.

 While Israel insists that Hamas began the orchestration of these protests, Palestinian protestors have accused Israel of using excessive force against them.

-United Nations special coordinator for the Middle East peace process, Nickolay Mladenov, urged both Israel and Hamas to deescalate the violence after “Israel restricted the passage of goods through the Kerem Shalom crossing into Gaza.”
+Nickolay Mladenov, the United Nations special coordinator for the Middle East peace process, urged both Israel and Hamas to de-escalate the violence after “Israel restricted the passage of goods through the Kerem Shalom crossing into Gaza.”
 After explosive kites flew into Israel from Hamas, however, Israel pushed back, agreeing to only let humanitarian supplies cross through “pending approval on an individual basis.”